Charles Myners (Miners)

 Robert Darrell (Mr. D—) had two residences.
 One was in Bermuda, and the other was on Grand Turk Island.
 He was a salt proprietor in the Grand Turk Island salt industry.
 His son was Richard (Dickey), and his wife was Mary Ball.

 Although Robert Darrell shared his surname with the Richard Darrell where Mary's mother lived after Sarah Williams had died, it may be that the two were not closely related.
 They would have had a common British male ancestor, but that ancestor had probably lived more than a few generations earlier.
+However, it may be that the two did business together.

 When Mary Prince arrived at Grand Turk Island, she was taken to Robert Darrell's house.
-He was to be her new owner.
+He was to be her new "owner."
 The next day, she was put up at auction to find out her value.
 Robert Darrell purchased her for £100 Bermudian currency.

 Salt was a very valuable commodity before refrigeration.
 It was used to preserve meat and fish.
 Bermudian salt merchants traded salt with other British colonies, such as Newfoundland and Prince Edward Island.
 They also sold salt to Americans.

-When it wasn’t the salt season, Mary Prince and the other slaves were set to build a stone wall.
+When it wasn’t the salt season, Mary Prince and the other enslaved people were set to build a stone wall.
 Mary dove in the ocean nearby the shore for rocks to build the wall with, and she cut mangroves.
 The mangroves were set ablaze to heat shells that would convert into quicklime.
 When water is added to quicklime, it boils and becomes lime putty.
 Lime putty was used as mortar to build the stone wall.

 Robert Darrell was a cruel taskmaster, and his son Richard followed in the path of his father.
-Mary and the other slaves were frequently flogged for not keeping up with the gang.
+Mary and the other enslaved people were frequently flogged for not keeping up with the gang.
 They also suffered from poor nutrition.
 The main staple of their diet was Indian corn.
 Sometimes, Indian corn was all they had to eat.

 After about ten years on Grand Turk Island, Robert Darrell returned to his Bermuda residence, and he took Mary with him.
 His son Richard was left on Grand Turk Island to carry on the family’s salt business.